With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 sudo yum install mariadb-server

-MariaDB should start itself automatically when installed.
-If it does not start, you can start it with the command:
+MariaDB should start automatically after installation.
+If it does not, you can start the application with the following command:

 sudo systemctl start mariadb